Yamini-Murari/RECOMMENDATION-SYSTEM/README.md

 ### use cases :

-Recommender systems like this are used by:
+recommendation systems like this are widely used in the real world:

-- netflix to suggest shows
+- netflix: To recommend TV shows and movies based on what you and similar users have watched

-- amazon,flipcart and others to suggest products
+- amazon,flipkart and others: To suggest products that match your shopping patterns

-- spotify to suggest songs and so on
+- spotify: To create playlists and suggest songs you might like

+- YouTube: To personalize video recommendations

+### Conclusion :
+This task demonstrates how a simple recommendation system works on real-world data.
+It gives you an idea of how we can leverage machine learning techniques to predict user preferences.
+With minimal tools and some sophisticated math under the hood, this notebook produces a simple but efficient recommender that would be easily modifiable to other domains such as e-commerce, music, or learning websites.
 ### OUTPUT :
 ![Image](https://github.com/user-attachments/assets/95ee58cb-5466-4b12-a13d-fb461a2e51ff)